Peter Luccin: International career

 Luccin played for France in the 1997 FIFA World Youth Championship, as the youngest member for the eventual quarter-finalists.

 Coaching career

-Luccin was named the FC Dallas Interim head coach on 9 June 2024.
-Luccin spent the previous decade working with the FC Dallas program, his first coaching position for Dallas was with the Youth and Academy levels spending 2014-19 working with the U-12, U-13, and U-14 boys teams.
+Luccin spent the previous decade working with the FC Dallas program, his first coaching position for Dallas was with the youth and academy levels working with the U12, U13, and U14 boys teams from 2014 to 2019.

-Luccin was promoted to assistant coach in 2019 before being named the interim head coach.
+Luccin was then promoted to first team assistant coach in 2019 before being named the interim head coach on 9 June 2024.

+On 10 February 2026, Luccin was announced as the first team manager for Atlético Dallas ahead of their inaugural USL Championship season beginning in 2027.